Energize Favorable Outcomes

 - letter/ sound correspondence–first consonants, then simple vowels

-- recognizing beginning consonant sounds in words.
-Check out our Learn to Read Bingo: Beginning & Ending Consonants).
+- recognizing beginning consonant sounds in words. ( For extra practice, check out our Learn to Read Bingo: Beginning & Ending Consonants).

 - recognizing ending consonant sounds in words